startdevelopfin/SDF/Content/swiftUI/temperatureConverter.md

 ```
 <br></br>

-Using the `throws` keyword tells Swift that this function can throw errors, which must be handled by the caller using `do-try-catch`.
-This makes the app more robust by gracefully handling errors rather than simply crashing.

 1. `inputTemperature`: A string that holds the temperature value entered by the user.
 <br></br>
 2. `selectedInputUnit`: The temperature unit chosen by the user for the input temperature (e.g., Celsius, Fahrenheit, or Kelvin).